DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 Integrations which interact with dependencies not listed in the `ddtrace` gemspec will need to load these dependencies to run their tests.

-To get a list of the different specs we have run `bundle exec rake -T 'spec:'`
+To get a list of the spec tasks run `bundle exec rake -T 'spec:'`

 To run any of the specs above just run `bundle exec rake 'test[<spec_name>]'`.
 Ex: `bundle exec rake test'[spec:redis]'`